Skip to main content

 Jail & Inmate Records

-Located in Lyndon, the Osage County Jail serves as the primary detention facility for anyone arrested within Osage County.
+Located in Lyndon, the Osage County Jail is the primary detention facility for anyone arrested within Osage County.
 The booking process includes photographing and fingerprinting each detainee.
 Current inmate information can be accessed through the sheriff's office.
 Visitors must schedule appointments in advance according to facility-specific rules.
 The bond and bail process follows Kansas state guidelines, allowing detainees to post bail through cash or bond services.

 Arrest Records